hsahujnpr/pwmgr/README.md

    - It uses AES-256-GCM encryption with random nonces for encrypting passwords.
    - It uses a master password (default: "pwmgr123"), which should be changed before adding more credentials to manage.
-     Credential passwords are encrypted using key derived from the password.
+     Credential passwords are encrypted using a key derived from the master password.

 ## Usage
 There are three data files: